joulook/Design-Patterns-Tutorial/README.md

 4. The fourth section is Consequences & Trade-off, which represents the result of a pattern.
 Basically, its role is to evaluate a design and determine the costs and benefits of using a design pattern.

 ## Design Patterns Classification
+Two items are used to classify design patterns.
+The first is __Purpose__, which reflects that a Design Pattern is placed in different categories in terms of what it does, all of which fall into three categories: ــCreational, Structural, and Behavioral, we will describe the characteristics of each category.
+The next item is __Scope__, which specifies whether a Pattern is used in Class format or Object format.
+Those that are placed in Class Scope work with the relationship between classes and subclasses, like the Inheritance concept, they are also static and fixed at compile-time, but those that are in Object Scope work with the relationship between objects.
+They can change in Run-time and are dynamic